Waldorf Education: An Introduction

-Founded in the early 20th century, Waldorf Education is based on the insights, teachings and principles of education outlined by world renowned artist and scientist Rudolf Steiner.
-The principles of Waldorf Education evolve from an understanding of human development that address the needs of the growing child.
+Founded in the early 20th century, Waldorf education is based on the insights, teachings and principles of education outlined by the world renowned artist, and scientist, Rudolf Steiner.
+The principles of Waldorf education evolve from an understanding of human development that address the needs of the growing child.

 Music, dance and theater, writing, literature, legends and myths are not simply subjects to be read about and tested.
 They are experienced.
 Through these experiences, Waldorf students cultivate their intellectual, emotional, physical and spiritual capacities to be individuals certain of their paths and to be of service to the world.

-Professors who have taught Waldorf students across many academic disciplines and across a wide range of campuses—from state colleges to Ivy League universities—note that Waldorf high school graduates have the ability to integrate thinking; to assimilate information as opposed to memorizing isolated facts; to be flexible, creative and willing to take intellectual risks; and are leaders with high ethical and moral standards who take initiative and are passionate to reach their goals.
+Professors who have taught Waldorf students across many academic disciplines and across a wide range of campuses—from State Universities to Ivy League—note that Waldorf graduates have the ability to integrate thinking; to assimilate information as opposed to memorizing isolated facts; to be flexible, creative and willing to take intellectual risks; and are leaders with high ethical and moral standards who take initiative and are passionate to reach their goals.
 Waldorf graduates are highly sought after in higher education.

 Re-posted from AWSNA.